 While a student loan refinance can be helpful for many borrowers, it is important to understand how your credit score affects the process and what you can do to improve it.

 In conclusion, understanding your credit score is extremely important when looking to refinance education loans.
 They are often used as a determining factor by lenders to decide whether or not to approve someone for a loan, and the higher your score stands the better chance of approval you have.
-It’s important to practice good credit management in order to keep your score high and maintain eligibility for favorable interest rates when refinancing education loans in the future.
+It’s important to practice good debt consolidation and credit management in order to keep your score high and maintain eligibility for favorable interest rates when refinancing education loans in the future.
 Furthermore, there are several other factors that lenders may consider when deciding whether or not to approve you for refinancing – such as income, employment history and past repayment history.
 Make sure you check out all of these options before settling on an option that works best for you in order to ensure you get the most favorable loan terms for refinancing your education loan.